All the information about us and the history behind Gotherington

 Gotherington Nurseries is a family owned, independent retail horticultural Nursery, located near Bishops Cleeve, less than one mile from The Prescott Hill Climb with the Gloucestershire Warwickshire Steam Railway running behind the Nurseries.

-This not only ensures the quality and freshness of the plants as they do not have to travel from other parts of the country, but it enables us to sell a fantastic range.
+Gotherington Nurseries started retailing from this site in April 1991, mainly selling the bedding plants we had grown.
+Over the years, the Nurseries has developed and expanded.
+We are proud to be a working Nursery still.
+This ensures the quality and freshness of the bedding plants as they do not have to travel from other parts of the country and it enables us to sell a fantastic range.
+At the Nurseries, we stock a wide range of plants and horticultural products.

 We are members of the Horticultural Trades Association.
 They provide advice and support to enable us to offer a great shopping experience for our customers.
 It has the added bonus of enabling us to sell and redeem National Garden Gift Vouchers here.

-In 2011 we became a limited company known as Cotswold & Vale Garden Centres Limited.
+In 2011, we became a limited company known as Cotswold & Vale Garden Centres Limited, although we still trade under the name Gotherington Nurseries.

 There is evidence to suggest that Gotherington was in existence by about 780 A.D. and its name means “farmstead associated with Guthere”.
 At some time after this, probably by the end of the 10th Century, the area was split into Upper and Lower Gotherington and this distinction continued into the 16th Century.